-In the 1800's, South Portland and what is now Cape Elizabeth was a community (known then collectively as "Cape Elizabeth") that was home to both residential and industrial activity.
-The residential area of what is now Cape Elizabeth, and historically industrial areas of the City, such as the Ligonia neighborhood, the shipyards and commercial activity in Ferry Village, Knightville, Turner's Island, and a military base.
+On November 1, 1765, South Portland and what is now Cape Elizabeth (known then collectively as "Cape Elizabeth") was established, separating from Falmouth.
+In the 1800s, the community was home to both residential and industrial activity.
+The residential area of what is now Cape Elizabeth, and historically industrial areas of the City, such as the Ligonia neighborhood, the shipyards and commercial activity in Ferry Village, Knightville, and Turner's Island, and a military base.
 When automobile travel developed, Maine's major highway came through the town.
 Throughout the years, the combination of business, industrial and residential has been a defining feature of the community.

-In 1898, what is now Cape Elizabeth annexed itself (keeping the historical name of the town), and the City of South Portland was established by Charter.
-The City of South Portland houses the historical records of Cape Elizabeth going back to the 1700s.
+In 1895, what is now Cape Elizabeth separated (keeping the historical name of the town), and the Town of South Portland was established.
+In 1898, South Portland became a City by Charter.
+The City of South Portland houses historical records for Cape Elizabeth going back to 1765.

 In 1940, a shipyard was established in the East Coast of the community to build cargo ships for Great Britain.
 When the United States became involved with World War II the shipyard expanded and turned out 274 Liberty and Ocean ships, which accounted for more than 10 percent of all the Liberty ships built during the WWII era.
 At its peak, the shipyard employed some 30,000 people, including thousands of women, "Wendy the Welders" and "Rosie the Riveters" who took over the jobs vacated by men going into the service.
 The shipyard gradually ceased operations after the war ended in 1945.